Mary in the Bible

 Then Jesus entered a house, and again a crowd gathered, so that he and his disciples were not even able to eat.
 When his family heard about this, they went to take charge of him, for they said, "He is out of his mind."
 (Mk 3:20)

-"OK ma, I'm a big boy, I can feed myself, don't worry about me, I'm an adult, my ministry has begun, and people who do the will of God are my mother and brothers, just like when you did God's will by saying 'yes' to my birth."
+"OK ma, I'm a big boy, I can feed myself, don't worry about me, I'm an adult, my ministry has begun, and people who do the will of God are my mother and brothers, and no one did God's will more than you said 'yes' to my birth."

 He was also giving himself to all mankind at that moment.
 Rather than "diss-ing" his family, he was inviting the world to join his family.
 I remember when Mary invited me into the Holy Family of Jesus.